 If this sounds like an appealing way to BBQ, then a stainless steel plate is for you.

 Before using your Heatlie stainless steel hotplate for the first time you will need to remove the lanolin coating by washing the plate with warm soapy water until you are no longer able to feel the sticky lanolin on your fingers when you touch the BBQ plate.
 Rinse with clean water then cover with a light coating of cooking oil.
 Heat for 5 minutes (no longer), wipe off this layer of oil with a paper towel.
 Reapply another layer of oil and you are ready to cook.

 Discolouration of the Heatlie stainless steel hotplate is normal.
 Stainless steel is a poor conductor of heat and therefore the hottest part of your plate will be directly above the burners.
 This will be visible by the discolouration of the plate in this area, as the photograph below illustrates.

 This plate is made of 3CR12 which is a grade of stainless steel suited to this purpose as it is the “best” conductor of heat, although not as good a conductor as mild steel.
 This 3CR12 plate is magnetic.
 It is composed of 12 to 18% chrome, no nickel and low carbon content, and is termed “ferritic”.
 It has a fair to good corrosion resistance.

-Compare this to 304 and 316 stainless steel, which we use in other products including the body of the Heatlie stainless steel bbq.
+Compare this to 304 and 316 stainless steel, which we use externally in a range of other products.
 The 304 and 316 stainless steel products are termed “austenitic” and are non-magnetic.
 They are composed of 18% chrome and 8% nickel, and no carbon, making their heat dispersion and transfer properties poor.
-These grades of stainless steel have excellent corrosion resistance, cleanability and hygiene properties, but are also at the upper end of the pricing scale.
+These grades of stainless steel have excellent corrosion resistance, clean-ability and hygiene properties, but are also at the upper end of the pricing scale.